History of the Jacksonville Ghetto

 The change within the community started with urban renewal projects and school integration, as well as busing students to schools outside of their neighborhood.

 The area of Lavilla and Sugar Hill was mostly displaced by the medical center and Interstate 95, while the removal of segregation in housing boundaries and school integration helped the black population increased on Jacksonville’s North and West sides in the 60s and 70s.

 The newly rebuilt Durkeeville projects, that was one of the first in the city for black families.

-Many of these areas, since the late 1990s, has been going through gentrification within Jacksonville’s “Urban Core”, a part of the city that is located in parts of the North, West, and East sides of the city, with redevelopment of the local housing projects and historic neighborhoods, relocating people in and out of certain neighborhoods in the city.
+Many of these areas, since the late 1990s, has been going through gentrification within the Jacksonville ghetto of the “Urban Core”, a part of the city that is located in parts of the North, West, and East sides of the city, with redevelopment of the local housing projects and historic neighborhoods relocating people in and out of certain neighborhoods in the city.

 Over the past years, people have been relocating out of the Jacksonville ghetto into places like Arlington.